Building Understanding and Empowering Stewardship Throughout Construction

 • Monthly flora and fauna jobsite monitoring by AECOS

-• Restoring sand dunes and native plants to create a more resilient shoreline
+• Rehabilitating sand dunes and native plants to create a more resilient shoreline

 • Preserving 70% of the project area as open space